Empowering the Next Generation of UAE Leaders

 Investing in youth has made the UAE an attractive place for young people around the region.
 Young people surveyed in the 2020 Arab Youth Survey named the UAE the top place to live and the country they would most like their own to emulate for the ninth year running.
 Respondents cited the UAE’s safety, security and broad range of employment opportunities.

-During a discussion at the 2020 Y7 Summit, Minister Al Mazrui emphasized the importance of diversity and inclusion to formulate more effective government policies.
-Her remarks helped kick off the three-day virtual summit, an annual youth leadership accompaniment to the G7.
+During a discussion at the 2020 Y7 Summit, an annual youth leadership accompaniment to the G7, Minister Al Mazrui emphasized the importance of diversity and inclusion to formulate more effective government policies.
 Nearly 1,000 participants from around the world, including 150 viewers from the UAE, watched the live session on the first day of the event.
 HE Omar Al Olama, Minister of State for Artificial Intelligence, also addressed the Y7 Summit.
 In a video message to delegates, he underscored the importance of youth working collaboratively across borders to develop technology solutions to today’s global challenges.

 In 2017, the UAE established a state-of-the-art Youth Hub in Dubai with the help of American partners such as Microsoft, General Electric, Ford and Mastercard.
 The Hub provides young Emiratis a space to connect, develop skills and pursue creative and entrepreneurial projects.
 It is located just a few dozen yards away from AREA 2071, an ecosystem for startups and accelerators from around the region.

-The UAE Federal Youth Authority launched a Youth Circles initiative in 2016, giving young people an in-person forum to share their opinions on specific policies and global challenges.
-During the UN Paris Climate Change Agreement Ratification Ceremony in New York in 2016, the UAE hosted a Youth Circle for students from the UAE and around the world, allowing them to share views with high-level UAE officials.
+The UAE Federal Youth Authority launched a Youth Circles initiative in 2016, giving young people a forum to share their opinions on specific policies and global challenges.
+To date, there have been 273 Youth Circles.
+In 2016 during the UN Paris Climate Change Agreement Ratification Ceremony in New York, the UAE hosted a Youth Circle for students from the UAE and around the world, providing an opportunity to share their views with high-level UAE officials.
+In 2020, the Authority organized the first virtual Emirati-Israeli youth circle to discuss the need for interfaith dialogue and tolerance.